 The Loans Scheme

 As a member of Hook Norton Low Carbon, you can apply for a loan to help you reduce your energy consumption and lower your carbon footprint.
+If you are not yet a member of Hook Norton Low Carbon apply online here.

 We will consider loans for any energy saving idea, but we do expect you to deal with the more fundamental aspects of energy saving (e.g. insulation) before considering more exciting things, like wood pellet boilers or solar PV.